pidgeon-pete/openfirex/core-rules.md

 ### Unit and Model Status

-During a game you will need to track a few different status and effects.
+During a game you will need to track the status of a few different things for your units.
 These are:

 - Hit Points: When a model takes damage, but is not destroyed or killed, you should place a dice or marker next to it showing how many hit points it has left, typically a red dice.
 - Suppression Level: During a game a unit can become suppressed and less effective.
 A unit can have 1 or 2 suppression tokens or you can mark this with a dice, typically a black dice.